What’s in a name?

 Where else do you dot addictively delicious crushed red pepper flakes?
 Over pepperoni pizza?
 In a paella?
 On top of a chilled Caesar salad?
 Share your favorite landing pads for this enticing spice in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 10, 2010.
-Last updated: June 24, 2020 at 18:43 pm.
+Last updated March 7, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.